hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 ## Clip raster {#clip}
 The above-introduced `rasterstats.zonal_stats` method works with *"Mini-Rasters"*, which represent clips of the input raster to the polygon shapefile used.
 The mini-rasters can be obtained by defining the optional keyword argument `raster_out=True`.
-In the case that we want to get the original raster clipped without and statistical operation, we can use a little trick by defining an additional statistics function that returns the original array:
+In the case that we want to get the original raster clipped without any statistical operation, we can use a little trick by defining an additional statistics function that returns the original array:

 ```python